andycroll/andycroll.com/_posts/2019/2019-03-24-protect-your-sign-up-form-using-rack-attack.md

 ## Instead of…

-…allowing unlimited sign up attempts.
+…allowing unlimited sign up attempts…

 ## Use…